 In the document (or in a separate document known as a “health care proxy”) you can name a health care agent, or the person who will be in charge of making health care decisions on your behalf based on the preferences you outlined in the document.
-(Some states might include a portion allowing you to appoint a health care agent in the durable power of attorney form.
-Check with an estate-planning attorney to make sure you’re covered on all bases.)

 The living will can be changed at any time and no longer has significance after the creator of the document dies.